 - More selectivity: instead of calling on whatever freelance tour guides are available for a shift, you can be as picky as possible from the get-go and work with only those you’ve personally vetted.
 You’ll feel confident that your final picks will always deliver a 5-star tour experience.

 - Spares for other work: just because there’s a slow day, it doesn’t mean there won’t be work for your tour guides.
 You can get them to help out in other areas, too, like administration, social media, inventory, cleaning — anything to ease your workload.
 Most guides will appreciate the opportunity to grow their skillset.

-- Tour guide moulding: speaking of, while you’re responsible for adequately training your tour guides (another thing for your neverending to-do list), it’s a chance to refine their skills to fit your tour style and turn them into assets for a value proposition.
+- Tour guide moulding: speaking of, while you’re responsible for figuring out how to train a tour guide (another thing for your never ending to-do list), it’s a chance to refine their skills to fit your tour style and turn them into assets for a value proposition.
 No more sharing their unique qualities with your competitors.